The Decemberists: 2010–2011: The King Is Dead and hiatus

 Meanwhile, on April 7, 2011, the band released a music video for their song "This Is Why We Fight".
 Directed by Aaron Stewart-Ahn, the video depicts a band of teenagers living in a bleak, post-apocalyptic society.
 Disgusted with the tyrannical rule of their "king", one boy and one girl lead a splinter group away from the camp.
 Outraged, the king and his forces attack, but the video cuts to black before any resolution can be seen.
 In August, an eight-song set was released on iTunes featuring six previously released tracks and two new covers: Leonard Cohen's "Hey, That's No Way To Say Goodbye" and the Fruit Bats' "When U Love Somebody".
 Later that month, a new music video was debuted for the track entitled "Calamity Song".
 The video depicts a game, played on a tennis court by children, of simulated thermonuclear war as described in the "Eschaton" scene of David Foster Wallace's novel Infinite Jest.

 Meloy announced during the "Popes of Pendarvia" tour that the group would take a multi-year hiatus once the touring cycle was over.
 To cap off this period of activity, the band released the follow-up outtake EP Long Live the King on November 1, 2011, as well as a live album from their tour for The King is Dead titled We All Raise Our Voices to the Air (Live Songs 04.11–08.11) on March 13, 2012.
 In addition, the band recorded a song for The Hunger Games soundtrack, called "One Engine".
 The soundtrack, The Hunger Games: Songs from District 12 and Beyond, was released on March 20, 2012.

-While on hiatus, the group's only activity as The Decemberists was a cameo appearance on the 7th episode in the 24th season of The Simpsons, in which the band was rendered in the show's traditional style of animation and presented as the hip, new music teachers of Springfield Elementary.
-As well, the episode's theme music was performed with the signature folk flair of The Decemberists.
+While on hiatus, the group's only activity as The Decemberists was composing part of the score for The Day the Earth Stood Cool, the 7th episode of the 24th season of The Simpsons.
+Colin Meloy also cameoed as himself in the episode.